Indonesia–European Union relations: Economic relations

-Development Cooperation

-During the 1970s and 1980s, most official assistance from European countries to Indonesia was coordinated through the Inter-Governmental Group on Indonesia (IGGI), an official grouping of donor countries established in 1976 and chaired by The Netherlands.
-Later, from 1992, after a disagreement between The Netherlands and Indonesia about aid policies, IGGI was disbanded and replaced by the Consultative Group on Indonesia chaired by the World Bank.

-TMore recently, the Indonesia Country Strategy Paper (CSP) outlines the overall development cooperation policies of the EU for 2007 to 2013.
-In line with this document, the EU collaborates closely with the Government of Indonesia to ensure that aid contributes to the national development strategy.
-Partnerships and projects are designed to support the Government of Indonesia's policies, laid out in the National Medium-Term Development Plan, which runs from 2009 to 2014.
-Against this backdrop, the EU focuses its efforts on education, economic development, climate change, environment and good governance.
+The Indonesia Country Strategy Paper (CSP) outlined the overall development cooperation policies of the EU for 2007 to 2013.
+In line with this document, the EU collaborated closely with the Government of Indonesia to ensure that aid contributes to the national development strategy.
+Partnerships and projects were designed to support the Government of Indonesia's policies, laid out in the National Medium-Term Development Plan, which ran from 2009 to 2014.
+Against this backdrop, the EU focused its efforts on education, economic development, climate change, environment and good governance.

 EU funding for projects in Indonesia takes a variety of forms including a large sector budget support allocation to the education sector.

 Education

 Strong emphasis is put on education representing almost 80% of the foreseen funding.
 This corresponds to the priority given by the Indonesian Government to education reforms.

 The EU's bilateral assistance supports Indonesia's reform policies for basic education.
 It also provides budget support amounting to €180 million.
 In addition, the EU contributes €20 million to a technical cooperation facility which supports analytical work to develop governmental policies related to education and an additional 35 million to promote minimum service standards within education in a 110 districts considered to be lacking behind.

 The EU also funds other projects that are in line with the national education strategy.
 These are implemented in close cooperation with local authorities and NGOs.
 These projects have different focal points ranging from vocational training, inclusive education to good teaching and learning practices.

 The EU and its member states also support the higher education sector.
 Since 2004 the EU has provided Indonesian students with the opportunity to obtain scholarships through the Erasmus Mundus programme.
-The EU and its Member States provide 1,250 scholarships annually for Indonesians to study at European universities.
+The EU and its member states provide 1,250 scholarships annually for Indonesians to study at European universities.